spree/spree/guides/content/api/checkouts.md

 ### Response

-This is a typical response from a transition to the "address" step
+This is a typical response from a transition to the `address` state:

 <%= headers 200 %>
 <%= json(:order_show_address_state) %>